 “Palliation can be provided at first diagnosis or late into the disease process because access is based on the needs of the individual,” Curseen notes.

 Hospice provides many of the same services but is a specialized type of palliative care for individuals who have received a terminal diagnosis and are approaching the end of life.
-When doctors estimate that a patient has a life expectancy of six months or less if their illness follows its natural course, then they are considered a candidate for hospice care.
+When doctors estimate that a patient has a life expectancy of six months or less if their illness follows its natural course, then they are considered a potential candidate for hospice care.

-Although palliative and hospice care can be beneficial to patients with countless chronic illnesses, both are commonly associated with cancer treatment.
+Although palliative care can be beneficial to patients with countless chronic illnesses, it’s commonly associated with cancer treatment.
 According to the American Cancer Society, “studies have shown that patients who have palliative care visits while in the hospital spend less time in intensive care units and are less likely to visit the emergency room or to be re-admitted to the hospital after they go home.
 Studies have also shown that people with chronic illnesses, like cancer, who get palliative care have less severe symptoms.”

 However, Curseen urges the public to remember that these benefits are not limited to patients with cancer.

-“It is important to spread the message that this type of care is available, since there are many people who are struggling with pain and other symptoms but unaware that their life can be improved while they are undergoing treatment,” Curseen urges.
+“It is important to spread the message that this type of care is available, since there are many people who are struggling with pain and other symptoms but unaware that their life can be improved while they are undergoing treatment,” Curseen says.

 If your loved one has a serious illness and the symptoms are interfering with day-to-day life, talk to their primary care doctor about palliative care options.
 This may include a referral to a palliative doctor or a palliative specialist at a local hospital.
 For many people, improving even one serious symptom, such as severe nausea, can make a marked difference in their overall quality of life.
 It can’t hurt to consult with a health care provider about all available options.

 Caregivers can also connect with one another and find advice on care services and resources, by joining the Caregiver Forum, an online support group.